 Related topics provide a list of other topics that may be of interest to the user of the current topic.
 For example, you could have a section called Creating Web Pages in your help.
 You may also have many other topics, such as HTML Tags and Cascading Style Sheets, that relate to creating Web pages.
 Identifying these related topics for users can help them find the information they need and identify additional topics to consider.
 However, providing these types of links as cross references within the content itself may not be the most efficient way to present the information.
-For more information about which output formats support this feature, see “Features Available in Each Output Format” on page 9.
+For more information about which output formats support this feature, see “Features Available in Each Output Format”.

 Related topics and See Also links provide similar capabilities, but there are several important differences:

 Related topics can link to headings in a help set that do not start a new page.

 Related topics links are static and defined in the source documents as links.
 You must have all the source documents to create the link and generate the output.

 If a related topics list contains a broken link in the source document, that link is broken in the generated output.
 In a See Also link list, the broken link is not included in the output.

 You can configure related topics to be displayed in the following ways:

 Included as a list in the topic itself.

 Displayed in a popup window when the user clicks a button, as shown in the following figure.